About the CIT Program

 3. Theoretical and Hands-On Instruction.

-4. Leadership, counseling, and recreational activity, and other practical ministry skills are gained through two weeks of group interaction, hands-on involvement, reading and assignments—guided by the CIT Leader and supported by the CIT Counselors.
-You will receive a Program Binder, CIT shirt and two books, including The Christian Camp Counselor which will be mailed to you upon acceptance and must be read before your arrival.
+4. Leadership, counseling, recreational activity, and other practical ministry skills are gained through two weeks of group interaction, hands-on involvement and reading and writing assignments—guided by the CIT Leader and supported by the CIT Counselors.
+You will receive a Program Binder, CIT shirt and two books, including Loving Kids To Life which will be mailed to you upon acceptance and must be read before your arrival.

 5. Junior Counseling Experience